Riki432/Business-Central-Tech-Bites/content/about.md

 # Hey!

-My name is Rahul Bansode and for the past 2 years, I've been working as a Techno-Functional Consultant.
+My name is Rahul Bansode and for the past {{<currentExp>}}I've been working as a Techno-Functional Consultant.

 I have completed my Bachelor's from Mumbai University and a short course regarding ERP and Business Central which was the launch pad for me, in this field.